 Soon-to-be medical student David, 18, blogs about being invited to take part in the NIHR ARC West research oversight group on Healthier Childhoods – one of four themed groups that set priorities for applied health research locally and nationally.

 I’ve just finished my A levels and am heading off to university in September to study medicine.
 I’ve been a part of the Young Person’s Advisory Group (YPAG) for more than five years now and recently was asked to participate in a research oversight group meeting for the National Institute for Health Research Applied Research Collaboration West (NIHR ARC West) on the theme of Healthier Childhoods.

 The opportunity, although extremely daunting, was one I couldn’t refuse.
 My main interest throughout school has been around medical research, and finally I would be able to see it from a different perspective.

 When I began to read through the documents, immediately I felt out of my depth.
 It was like I had been bombarded with acronym after acronym that I had to keep flipping backwards and forwards to find meaning for, and I became increasingly uneasy about what I had signed up for.

 I arranged to meet with Mike – who runs our YPAG group – to go over some of the papers, and discuss ideas I could potentially contribute, before the meeting started.
-This put my mind at ease going into the meeting, so, armed with my acronym-decoding jargon buster [LINK] and my mind firmly set on the free lunch, it was time to head in.
+This put my mind at ease going into the meeting, so, armed with my acronym-decoding jargon buster and my mind firmly set on the free lunch, it was time to head in.

 I was struck with how welcoming everyone was, with smiles pointing my direction wherever I looked and handshake introductions coming left, right and centre.
 Despite feeling under-qualified, I felt confident that these people wanted to hear what I had to say.